bright/new-www/content/jobs/senior-fullstack-developer.md

 At Bright Inventions you'll be an important part of [a group of talented, ambitious and positive developers, designers, managers and marketers](https://brightinventions.pl/about-us/team/) who love to solve real problems and build software that really matters in today’s world.

 We place a strong emphasis on accountability, and we value team members **who take ownership of their work and are willing to make improvements based on regular and open feedback.** Positive attitude, flexibility and teamwork are elemental parts of our success.
-Instead of focusing on problems we empower our team members to identify issues, propose solutions, and contribute to continuous growth.
+Instead of focusing on problems, we empower our team members to identify issues, propose solutions, and contribute to continuous growth.

 ## about the role 🧑🏻‍💻🧑🏻‍💻

 We are seeking an experienced Fullstack Developer to join our bright team.
-The ideal candidate will have **a strong understanding of both frontend and backend development**, along with the ability to work on a variety of projects ranging from web applications to database design.
+The ideal candidate will have **a strong understanding of both frontend and backend development**, along with the ability to work on a variety of projects, ranging from web applications to database design.

-As a Fullstack Developer, you will collaborate with cross-functional teams to design, develop, and maintain software solutions that meet our clients' needs.  **You will feel great in our team if you are a team player who approach challenges and complexities with a problem-solving mindset and openess to feedback.**
+As a Fullstack Developer, you will collaborate with cross-functional teams to design, develop, and maintain software solutions that meet our clients' needs.  **You will feel great in our team if you are a team player who approach challenges and complexities with a problem-solving mindset and openness to feedback.**

 ## what you will do 🤝